explorer14/Leaflet.DriveTime/README.md

 # Leaflet.DriveTime (work in progress)
+NB:  Please the Leaflet.DriveTime folder if you want to see a reference usage of the plugin.
+I still need to figure out how to delete the Leaflet.DriveTime2 folder from Github.

 A quick and simple plugin for generating drive time polygons using Mapbox Directions API.
 Click on the map on a location that you want to use as the origin, pass in the drive time in minutes and this plugin will give you a polygon GeoJSON that encapsulates the area that can be reached from the selected origin within the drive time.
 You can either add the GeoJSON directly to a Leaflet map using a featureLayer or